Your dog puts just about anything in her mouth, so learn how to identify, treat, and prevent foreign body ingestion.

 If you suspect your dog may have ingested something that may not pass through his or her intestinal tract, contact your veterinarian immediately to improve the chances of successful treatment with fewer complications.

-Treatment.
-In the best cases, the item in still in the dog’s stomach, in which case vomiting may be induced, or the item can be removed from the stomach with an endoscope, which is a long fiber optic tube used to retrieve the item through the mouth.
+In the best cases, the item is still in the dog’s stomach, in which case vomiting may be induced, or the item can be removed from the stomach with an endoscope, which is a long fiber-optic tube used to retrieve the item through the mouth.
 If the item lodges in the intestine, abdominal surgery is necessary, which requires hospitalization.

 Read the full article about foreign body ingestion from Dr. Ingrid Pyka from the VPI Pet Insurance website, “Understanding The Dangers From A Veterinarian’s Perspective.”